ristonrodrigues723/max_console/journal.md

 <img width="1915" height="816" alt="image" src="https://github.com/user-attachments/assets/d0c159d9-e26f-4303-8c80-0521f494f14c" />
 got the exact right dshape next task adding remaining buttons
 <img width="1919" height="827" alt="image" src="https://github.com/user-attachments/assets/1a9a4e9d-0228-42d9-aef7-8d9633ab8da7" />

-time spent 3 hrs
+was loing for attries and good barrries flat ones dont exkist most are cheap ripoffs cant use cylindrical as theyll mess up the most of things will have to use 2 of 3.7V LiPo Batteries - BIS High Quality 20 it brings thr bil up by 10dollars added the right routing both l1 l2 r1 r2 will be on top side by sidce will make the console more compact time spent 3 hrs